OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

 I omitted some code for checking permissions to edit the settings for better readability, but you are free to take a look at the full source code hosted on Codeplex.

-So we have our content part, record and a driver and we need just two more things: a handler in which we define the behavior of our part, and the view (shape) where we create the HTML markup for our form.
-The handler looks like:
+To review, so far we have our Content Part (plus it's attendant Content Part Record) and this just added driver.
+Two more structures are required before we can implement our new site-wide property setting: a Handler (controller) where we define the behavior of our Content Part, and the Shape (view) that will render the HTML markup for our form's editor.
+The Handler looks like:

     [UsedImplicitly]
     public class ShareBarSettingsPartHandler : ContentHandler {